 - People forget 50 percent of what they’ve learned in a classroom within one hour.

 - By the time 24 hours have passed, an average student will have forgotten 70 percent of what they’ve learned.

 If employee learning were a different type of investment, this kind of ROI would be an unsatisfactory outcome for most managers.

 The fact that employees forget most of what they learn during their initial training doesn’t mean the training is not of high enough quality; it just means that this one instance of training was not enough.

 Creating an Organization of Learning Sustainment

-One doesn’t learn to ride a bike by watching somebody else do it; you learn by practicing.
+One doesn’t learn to ride a bike by watching somebody else do it; you learn by doing it yourself and practicing.
 Once learned, you’ll never forget the movements necessary to keep that bike going.
-Similarly, practicing what was learned in the initial training will lead to long term sustainment in the corporate environment.
+Similarly, practicing what was learned in the initial training will lead to long term knowledge sustainment in the corporate environment.
 Keeping this in mind, you’ll find there are a number of intuitive and effective ways your organization can improve retention.

 With the following five pieces of advice, you’ll be off to a good start creating an environment that fosters learning sustainment:

 - Make your organization learning-friendly: Your company might already have hired motivated learners, but they are not encouraged to do it yet.
 Reinforcement from the management level by acknowledging and personal and career benefits of following additional training helps set a learning-friendly environment.